Approved by: Office of Student Affairs

 - Transfer-out rate: students who began their four-year or two-year degree programs as full-time students at St. Catherine and subsequently enrolled in another college or university.

-The above rates represent an average of the last four reporting years (students who began college between 2008 - 2011) and include all first-time, full-time undergraduate students, including those in the university's baccalaureate and associate degree programs.
+The above rates represent an average of the last four reporting years (students who began college between 2010 and 2013) and include all first-time, full-time undergraduate students, including those in the university's baccalaureate and associate degree programs.

 Graduation Rates for Students Pursuing Baccalaureate Degrees

-Graduation rate information for specific populations (2011 reporting year):
+Graduation rate information for specific populations (2013 COHORT):

 For men: n/a